 What happened to Assange?

 Swedish authorities issued an arrest warrant for Assange in 2010 over charges of rape and sexual assault.

 He was later held in the UK, where he was living at the time, to await the result of an extradition request to face the charges in Sweden.

 Two years later, however, Assange skipped bail and sought asylum in the Ecuadorian Embassy in London, where he would spend the next seven years.

 By this time, the US had launched an investigation into the publishing of the documents relating to Iraq and Afghanistan and later sought to press charges and extradite Assange from the UK.
 Such charges included 17 for espionage and one for computer misuse "by cracking a password" with US whistleblower Chelsea Manning.

 Manning, a former US army intelligence analyst, was sentenced to 35 years in prison for her part in the leaks, but eventually served seven when former US president Barack Obama commuted her sentence.
 She was later sent back to prison in March 2019 for refusing to testify against WikiLeaks and was ordered to be released around a year later.

 Meanwhile, relations between Assange and Ecuador had begun to sour amid accusations from President Lenin Moreno of "repeated violations" at the embassy.
 It resulted in Assange being evicted - and he was filmed in April 2019 being dragged from the building.

-Assange was found guilty of skipping bail and, pending the US request for extradition, was taken to Belmarsh Prison, where he remains to this day.
+Assange was found guilty of skipping bail and, pending the US request for extradition, was taken to Belmarsh Prison.

 Sweden dropped the rape case in November 2019.